Banks take beating amid stock and bond carnage

 |SPDR SERIES TRUST S&P REGIONAL BKG ETF

 While trade is and has been a major macro economic theme, Tim Anderson, Managing Director, MND Partners, tells FOX Business bonds are the bigger problem right now.
 "It has to be the flattening of the yield curve.
 Given that a flat curve, or god forbid an inverted curve takes away from the “easy” money that banks make" he said.

-Banks make more money when rates are rising because products such as mortgages and credit card APRs are higher.
+Banks make more money when rates are rising because they earn higher fees from products such as mortgages and credit card APRs which move in tandem with rates.
 That said Anderson is keeping his cool.
 "I do not believe we’re going into a recession next year even if the yield curve inverts.
 I just think there are other structural factors in play" he advised.

+As for fears that the U.S.-China trade truce won't produce results, Top White House trade advisor Peter Navarro, urged investors to take it slow before jumping the gun.
+“I think what markets have to do is give this process the requisite time.
+It is silly for the markets to react to rumors in the air" he said during an interview on FOX Business.

 The broader U.S. stock averages lost over 2.5 percent apiece in afternoon trading on Tuesday.
 The Dow Jones Industrial Average touched a session low that neared an 800-point loss before stabilizing slightly.